-Lancaster Medical School welcomes applications from international students with an excellent academic track record who also fulfil our non-academic entry requirements.
-We have four places available for international students in addition to the 125 places available for UK and EU applicants.
+Lancaster Medical School welcomes applications from international students, from within and outside the EU, with an excellent academic track record who also fulfil our non-academic entry requirements.
+We have 4 places available for international students in addition to the 125 places for UK applicants.

 Tab Content: Application process